Chris Billam-Smith: European, British & Commonwealth cruiserweight champion

 On 31 July 2021, Billam-Smith faced Tommy McCarthy as part of Matchroom's Fight Camp in a bout where the British, European and Commonwealth cruiserweight titles were at stake.
 In a very competitive bout, Billam-Smith prevailed by split decision, with scores of 116–112 and 115–114 in his favour, and 115–114 in favour of McCarthy.

 Billam-Smith made his first European title defense against Dylan Bregeon on 13 November 2021, at the Sheffield Arena in Sheffield, England.
 He won the fight by unanimous decision, with scores of 120–109, 119–109 and 119–109.

 Billam-Smith fought a rematch with Tommy McCarthy on 16 April 2022, on the undercard of the Conor Benn and Chris van Heerden welterweight bout.
 He won the fight by an eight-round technical knockout, flooring McCarthy with a right cross.

-Billiam-Smith defeated Isaac Chamberlain to retain his Commonwealth and European cruiserweight titles, winning on three scorecards of 117–111.
-Billiam-Smith vacated the EBU Cruiserweight title in July 2022.
+Billam-Smith defeated Isaac Chamberlain to retain his Commonwealth and European cruiserweight titles, winning on three scorecards of 117–111.
+Billam-Smith vacated the EBU Cruiserweight title in July 2022.